hmdolatabadi/AdvFlow/README.md

 # AdvFlow

 This repository is the official implementation of [_AdvFlow: Inconspicuous Black-box Adversarial Attacks using Normalizing Flows_]().
-A small part of this work, the Greedy AdvFlow, has been publish in [ICML Workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models](https://invertibleworkshop.github.io/accepted_papers/pdfs/36.pdf).
+A small part of this work, the Greedy AdvFlow, has been published in [ICML Workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models](https://invertibleworkshop.github.io/accepted_papers/pdfs/36.pdf).

 <p align="center">
   <img width="640" height="307" src="./images/CelebA.png">